 - (a) Application and payment of a reinstatement fee as determined by the Commissioner; and - (b) Proof that all renewal requirements have been satisfied as of the expiration date of the license. - 2.48.
 An individual certified or licensed by another jurisdiction as a commercial pesticide applicator may obtain a certified operator license in Colorado without passing any examination, but only for the unexpired term of the certification or license issued by such other jurisdiction.
-Application for such licensure shall require proof of current certification or licensure in good standing in the other jurisdiction and payment of an application fee pursuant to Part§ 2.39.
-Any application for licensure pursuant to this Part 2.48Section may be denied for any reason other than passage of any exam.
+Application for such licensure shall require proof of current certification or licensure in good standing in the other jurisdiction and payment of an application fee pursuant to Parts-2.48-Section may be denied for any reason other than passage of any exam.
 If issued, said license shall expire on the expiration date of the certification or license issued by the other jurisdiction.
-Upon the expiration of the license issued pursuant to this Part 2.48Section, the individual may renew the certification or license issued by the other jurisdiction and re-apply to become a certified operator in Colorado as permitted by this Part§ 2.48, or apply for a license in Colorado and satisfy all requirements therefore, including, but not limited to, taking and passing each examination applicable to such licensure.
+Upon the expiration of the license issued pursuant to this Parts-2.48-Section, the individual may renew the certification or license issued by the other jurisdiction and re-apply to become a certified operator in Colorado as permitted by this Parts-2.48, or apply for a license in Colorado and satisfy all requirements therefore, including, but not limited to, taking and passing each examination applicable to such licensure.